JoelNWilkins/Unshelved-Bookshop/README.md

 ### Hover

-Hover your mouse over a book and it should slide forwards out of the shelf.
+Hover your mouse over a book and it should slide forwards out of the shelf/stack.

 ### Preview

 Double left clicking on a book will bring up a larger preview of the front cover of the book. \
 Press escape or click off of the book to close the preview.

+Clicking the front cover in the preview will open the book to show a page with some details about the book. \
+Clicking the inside of the front cover will close the book again.

+There is also a button to the right of the book which flips the book over to reveal the other side. \
+This allows the user to read the blurb of the book. \
+If an image of the back cover has been provided this will be displayed, otherwise the description of the book is used.

 ### Drag and drop